Corpus Christi Catholic College

 C Compassion

-H Honesty
+H Humility

 R Respect

-I Integrity
+I Integrity/Trustworthiness

 S Service

-T Truthfulness
+T Temperance

 As a College with a distinctive Christian ethos, the key drivers for British values of mutual respect, understanding right from wrong; and the need for laws and tolerance are integral to all that we do.
 We therefore believe that British values, Gospel values and our Corpus values are not mutually exclusive.
 By upholding and educating our students about British values, by living out our Mission statement and Corpus Values we ensure our College is a place where everyone is equally respected and unconditionally loved.